 The Ashes: Armchair guide to this winter’s series

-England head Down Under looking to reclaim the urn, starting on November 21 in Perth.
+England head Down Under looking to reclaim the urn, starting in Perth next week.

 One of the mostly hotly anticipated Ashes series in recent times is close at hand, with England looking to reclaim the urn for the first time since 2015.